stormchaserroleplaying/stormchaserRPG/Talents/Sorcerer/Shadow/index.md

 When you use your Hound of Ill Omen abiliity, you can spend 5 Mana to summon 2 hounds, or 7 Mana to summon 3.
 You can mark as many creatures within range for your hounds to target, either individually or as a group, as you have hounds.

 If a marked creature is reduced to 0 Stamina, a hound attacking it will proceed to the nearest marked creature that remains.
 If no marked creatures remain, then all summoned hounds disappear.
-The hounds disappear if reduced to 0 Stamina, if you use this ability again or after 5 minutes.
+The hounds also disappear if reduced to 0 Stamina, if you use this ability again, or after 5 minutes.